Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 .. note::

-    To simplify the handling of changes to driver over time I3py recommend to add a class variable `__version__` to all drivers.
+    To simplify the handling of changes to driver over time I3py enforce to add a class variable `__version__` to all drivers.
 The format of this variable should be the one of a usual version string:
     MAJOR.MINOR.MICRO